Taking trains is the most common way to travel in Japan, so knowing how to do it properly will be useful for your future trips.

 There are two classes: Non-reserved (Jiyū-Seki) and Reserved (Shitei-Seki)

-While taking trains in Japan, you need to sit in the right cabin with the words non-reserved or reserved.
+While taking trains in Japan, you need to sit in the right cabin with non-reserved or reserved words.
 If seated wrong, the ticket operator will ask you to move to another cabin properly.
 Signs at the train station also have class-area notes.

 When traveling on Non-reserved types, you will probably have to stand if the train is crowded.
 Although reservation costs a little more, it’s better to do so if you travel long-distance.

-Also, on the Subway, there is usually a seating area for the elderly, pregnant women, children, note to avoid these seats.
+Also, there is usually a seating area for the elderly, pregnant women, and children on the Subway.
+Note to avoid these seats.

 How to make train reservations in Japan